meirlazar/alexa_automation_cli/README.md

-# alexa_automation_cli
-A colorful wrapper for the alexa_remote_control tool to control and automate everything Alexa does.
+# alexa_automation_cli - A colorful CLI wrapper for the alexa_remote_control tool to control and automate everything Alexa does.

 ![image](https://github.com/meirlazar/alexa_automation_cli/assets/2780621/2d19e2b2-6c53-40f2-8e1c-684473ac3a2b)

                                                  HAS THIS EVER HAPPENED TO YOU?
 - Alexa misunderstanding you when your mouth is full, or while half asleep?
 - Being forceed to fake a different accent just so she can regoxcnize your commands?
 - Trying to scream over Alexa's non-stop chatter, but it fails to make her stop and listen?
 - You ask Alexa to turn on a light, you get an acknowledgement, but nothing happens...and now loud heavy metal music is playing upstairs?
 - You use the Routines in the Alexa app only to find that Alexa doesn't have a freaking clue what day or time it is at that critical time you need her.

 **** GET RID OF THE MISCOMMUNICATIONS, RELYING ON ROUTINES THAT SOMETIMES FAILS, OR JUST SHOW OFF TO YOUR FRIENDS (I ASSUME NOTHING ABOUT YOUR SOCIAL LIFE) ****
 Instructions